tensorflow/tensorrt/tftrt/examples/cpp/image-classification/README.md

 This directory contains example code to demonstrate TF-TRT conversion using the C++ API.

-### Limitations
-- Freezing the model is not implemented correctly, the current example only works with frozen graphs.

 ### Acknowledgment

 The MNIST inference example is based on https://github.com/bmzhao/saved-model-example